jundi69/pccl/docs/md/4_PCCL_API_Overview.md

 Retrieves specific integer-valued attributes from the communicator.
 Currently:

+- `PCCL_ATTRIBUTE_GLOBAL_WORLD_SIZE`: The total number of “accepted” peers in the run (master not included, as it is not considered a peer and has a strictly administrative role).
-- `PCCL_ATTRIBUTE_GLOBAL_WORLD_SIZE`: The total number of “accepted” peers in the same peer group as this communicator.
+- `PCCL_ATTRIBUTE_PEER_GROUP_WORLD_SIZE`: The number of peers in the same peer group as this communicator.
+- `PCCL_ATTRIBUTE_NUM_DISTINCT_PEER_GROUPS`: The number of distinct peer groups defined in the run.
+A peer group is considered defined if at least one peer has declared a particular integer value to be its peer group and has been accepted into the run.

 Common use: